openlawlibrary/taf/docs/quickstart.md

 - loaded from previously initialized Yubikeys
 - generated and stored on a Yubikey (this deletes all existing data from that key)

+IMPORTANT: If the command was run without the commit flag, commit the changes before updating metadata files or adding targets.
+The updater will raise and error if version numbers of metadata files in two subsequent commits differ by more than one!

 ## Update targets